mercadopago/devsite-docs/guides/additional-content/your-integrations/notification-additional-info.en.md

 ## QR Code

 If you integrated with QR Code and wish to receive notifications, please note the following:
-* Notifications cannot be configured through Your integrations.
+* Webhooks notifications cannot be configured through Your integrations.
 You must set them up when creating a payment.
 * Consequently, it is not possible to validate the origin of notifications using the `x-Signature` header.
 For alternative methods to verify the origin of these notifications, please contact  [Mercado Pago Support](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/support/center).
 * The activation of the `merchant_orders` topic will allow you to receive alerts about order creation and updates.
 While the topic sends a `status=opened`, it will be the notification with `status=closed` that will securely certify that the generated order has been paid.